qingshuizheng/emacs-pastebin/README.md

 - Replace a paste using the command pastebin-replace.
 If there is no paste with the name of the current buffer a new one is create.
 Note that the URL of the paste will change, just the name is keeped
 - Refresh the list by pressing 'r'
 - The login will go on only when you call an interactive function, avoiding anoying long emacs load time
+- Autoload major modes based on paste_format attribute while fetching a paste.

 # Wishlist

-- Autoload major modes based on paste_format attribute while fetching a paste.

 # TODO

-- Docstring everthing
 - Remove useless code (Review)
 - Fix elpa stuff